 For those who have never tried online therapy, it can seem too good to be true.
 After all, therapy websites promise counseling services any time around the clock, seven days a week, that you can access anywhere with an internet connection.
 It costs less than traditional counseling too.
 You're told you'll be assigned to a counselor based on several factors unique to you.
 Therefore counseling online is easy, convenient, and cost effective.
 But is it for real?
 Let's check it out…

 There are some therapy websites that have counselors without any credentials.
 These counselors have not been trained to practice psychotherapy and do not have state/national approval to practice psychotherapy.
 To ensure you are working with a licensed professional counselor, look for sites with licensed counselors (LPC, LMFT, LMHC, LCSW, etc.) with master's (M.A./M.S.) or doctorate (Ph.D./Psy.D.) degrees.
 Looking at what degrees a counselor holds often can give you an indication of what their focus is as well.

 Unsecured Therapy Websites

-It is imperative that a therapy website is secured with encryption.
+It is imperative that any online business, especially a therapy website is secured with encryption.
 Beware: some therapy sites do not secure their site with encryption due to high operation costs.
 Your privacy and confidentiality should be the highest priority of any therapy website.
 Always make sure that the therapy website you are utilizing has state-of-the-art security and an encryption system (SSL) that follows strict federal and state laws and best practices.
 Without encryption, it means that any information that you share, either in writing or through video, can be hacked by just about anyone.
 It means you could have someone you don't know listening in on your conversation.
 You could have some serious problems that way.